The Raspberry Pi is a credit-card sized computer that plugs into your TV and a keyboard.

-The Raspberry Pi measures 85.60mm x 53.98mm x 17mm, with a little overlap for the SD card and connectors which project over the edges.
+The board measures 85.60mm x 53.98mm x 17mm, with a little overlap for the SD card and connectors which project over the edges.
 The SoC is a Broadcom BCM2835.
 This contains an ARM1176JZFS with floating point running at 700Mhz, and a Videocore 4 GPU.
-The GPU is capable of BluRay quality playback, using H.264 at 40MBits/s.

 Replace sdX in the following instructions with the device name for the SD card as it appears on your computer.